lf-edge/ekuiper/docs/en_US/rules/overview.md

 The sql query to run for the rule.

-- Kuiper provides embeded support MQTT source, see  [MQTT source stream](sources/mqtt.md) for more detailed info.
+- Kuiper provides embeded following 2 sources,
+  - MQTT source, see  [MQTT source stream](sources/mqtt.md) for more detailed info.
+  - EdgeX source by default is shipped in [docker images](https://hub.docker.com/r/emqx/kuiper), but NOT included in single download binary files, you use ``make pkg_with_edgex`` command to build a binary package that supports EdgeX source.
+Please see [EdgeX source stream](sources/edgex.md) for more detailed info.
 - See [SQL](../sqls/overview.md) for more info of Kuiper SQL.
 - Sources can be customized, see [extension](../extension/overview.md) for more detailed info.